Black Belt (2007 film)

-Black Belt, known as Kuro-obi (黒帯) in Japan, is a 2007 Japanese martial arts drama film directed by Shunichi Nagasaki.
+Black Belt, known as Kuro-Obi (黒帯) in Japan, is a 2007 Japanese martial arts drama film directed by Shunichi Nagasaki.
 It focuses mainly on the martial art of karate.
 It is notable for excluding the usual exaggerations of the genre.
 The lead roles were played by karate experts, and no special effects were used.
 In the film, three students of an elderly karate master decides among themselves on who deserves their master's black belt.

 Plot

-Japanese-occupied Manchuria, 1932 - the corrupt leaders of the Japanese army are trying to take over all the karate dojos (training halls) for their own benefit.
+Japanese-occupied Manchuria, 1932 as the corrupt leaders of the Japanese army are trying to take over all the karate dojos (training halls) for their own benefit.
 A Japanese military detachment arrives at the Shibahara dojo, and demands it vacated, as it is now the property of the army.
 Taikan (Tatsuya Naka 7th Dan JKA Shotokan karate), one of the top students, challenges the leader of the detachment, Captain Tanihara.
 Another senior student, Choei (Yuji Suzuki, 1st Dan Kyokushin karate), tries to stop this, thus causing one of the soldiers to slash his arm with a sword, permanently disabling him.
 After Taikan and Giryu (Akihito Yagi 7th Dan Meibukan Gōjū-ryū karate) drive the soldiers out in a series of duels, the master Eiken Shibahara (Yosuke Natsuki) (whose dojo is located on the southern Japanese island of Kyushu) dies before passing on the black belt to his successor.
 His top 3 pupils Taikan, Giryu and Choei, must decide amongst themselves who deserves it most.
 At this point, their journeys lead them on different paths, both in life and in the understanding of their master's teachings.
 They are reunited in the end, to battle together against corruption and uphold tradition.